GeoscienceAustralia/ptha/misc/probabilistic_inundation_tonga2020/README.md

 This folder contains code and data for an inundation PTHA for Tonga that was initially developed in November 2020.

+Rasters depicting the tsunami inundation depth around Tongatpu with a 10% and 2% chance of exceedance in 50 years are provided for download.
+We provide the [results using a background sea-level of 0m MSL](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/Tonga_2020/alternate_ptha18_tonga_MSL0.zip), as well as the same [results using a more conservative background sea-level of 0.8m MSL](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/Tonga_2020/alternate_ptha18_tonga_MSL0.8.zip).

 The codes were setup to be run on NCI's Gadi machine, and while they can certainly be adapted to run elsewhere, some parts of the code include hard-coded links to other files (e.g. the location of the ptha repository on Gadi) that would need to be updated.